-Insulators play the most integral part in preventing RVs from getting hot or cold inside.
+Insulators play the most integral part in preventing RV temperatures from getting hot or cold inside.
 I have already introduced the concept of insulation above.
 So technically speaking, a good insulator must:

 - Be lightweight – You know pretty well how weight plays an important factor in RVs

 - Have a low thermal conductivity – Thermal conductivity is the ability of a material to let heat travel through its body.
 Hence, the lower the thermal conductivity, the more capable the material is at stopping heat from passing through its body.

 - Be durable – Just as other construction materials are required to be

 With those factors taken into consideration, some insulation materials used in RVs include the following:

 As its name implies, fibreglass is literally fibres of glass.
 I bet you didn’t expect that glass can be made into fibres.
 Well, it is possible, only that you’ll need an extreme amount of heat.
 Fibreglass manufacturers make them by melting the typical glass that you know at >1000°C and then applying sufficient pressure to shape them into tiny fibres.

 Similar to your typical glass, fibreglass is naturally resistant to moisture and fire.
 Meaning, it does not need additives to make itself fire resistant – unlike in rigid and spray foams where:

 - Rigid foam needs a flame retardant integrated into it during manufacture